Nexium®Vimovo®(as a combination product containing Esomeprazole, Naproxen)

 Esomeprazole is used to treat gastroesophageal reflux disease (GERD), a condition in which backward flow of acid from the stomach causes heartburn and possible injury of the esophagus (the tube between the throat and stomach).
 Esomeprazole is used to treat the symptoms of GERD, allow the esophagus to heal, and prevent further damage to the esophagus.
 Esomeprazole is also used to decrease the chance that people who are taking nonsteroidal anti-inflammatory drugs (NSAIDs) will develop ulcers (sores in the lining of the stomach or intestine).
 It is also used with other medications to treat and prevent the return of stomach ulcers caused by a certain type of bacteria (H. pylori).
 Esomeprazole is also used to treat conditions in which the stomach produces too much acid such as Zollinger-Ellison syndrome.
 Esomeprazole is in a class of medications called proton pump inhibitors.
 It works by decreasing the amount of acid made in the stomach.

-Esomeprazole comes as a delayed-release (long-acting) capsule to take by mouth or to open, mix with water, and give through a feeding tube and as granules to mix with water and take by mouth or give through a feeding tube.
+Esomeprazole comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule to take by mouth or to open, mix with water, and give through a feeding tube, and as granules to mix with water and take by mouth or give through a feeding tube.
 Esomeprazole is usually taken once a day at least 1 hour before a meal.
 When esomeprazole is used to treat certain conditions in which the stomach makes too much acid, it is taken twice a day.
 Take esomeprazole at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take esomeprazole exactly as directed.
 Do not take more or less of it or take it more often than or for a longer period of time than prescribed by your doctor or stated on the package.

 Swallow the capsules whole; do not split, chew, or crush them.
 If you cannot swallow the capsule, put 1 tablespoon of cool, soft applesauce in an empty bowl.
 Open one esomeprazole capsule and carefully sprinkle the pellets onto the applesauce.
 Mix the pellets with the applesauce and swallow the entire tablespoonful of the applesauce and pellet mixture immediately.
 Do not chew the pellets in the applesauce.
 Do not save the pellets and applesauce for later use.